catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/virtualenv.rst

       (catalystcloud-cli) $ which python
       .../catalystcloud-cli/bin/python

-  .. group-tab:: Red Hat / CentOS
+  .. group-tab:: Fedora / Red Hat

     First, **create** a new virtual environment using the following command.

     This creates a new folder in the current directory named ``catalystcloud-cli`` containing an isolated Python runtime environment.